SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

     }
 ~~~

-It takes a few seconds for the drone to respond to commands, so you should dispatch an asynchronous thread to send commands and call the `sleep()` between them in case you freeze the UI interaction of in main thread.
+It takes a few seconds for the drone to respond to commands, so you should dispatch an asynchronous thread to send commands and call `sleep()` between them in case you freeze the UI interaction of in main thread.
 As shown in the flow diagram above, you should enter **MultiplePreviewMode** and **MultipleEditMode** before selecting photos.
 But how do we select the lastest 8 photos for panorama?
 Here is our strategy:

 ![select photo diagram](../images/tutorials-and-samples/iOS/PanoramaDemo/selectPhotoDiagram.png)